mathewajo/born2beroot/README.md

 # born2beroot
 born2beroot project

+Some Important Observations:

 To resolve the permission issue: **`sudo chmod 777 wp-content/`**

-Should not use "@" symbol in password
+Should not use "@" symbol in password to login to ftp

 While cloning uncheck ip address not change it

 check root, user password rules using : sudo chage -l <root>

-sudo chage -l <amathew> etc.
+sudo chage -l <username> etc.

-Port 21 → FPT
+Port 21 → for FPT

-Port 80 →wordpress
+Port 80 → for wordpress website access

-Only leave port 42 and 42(v6) open before evaluation
+Leave only port 42 and 42(v6) open before evaluation. (sudo ufw status)

+Only Follow the below 2 Tutorials to set up the vitual mechine.
+Not knowing and following other tutorials will be a trouble later.

 Basic part: